jerryhao66/HRL/README.md

 * Python 3 / Python 2.7
 * Tensorflow

-Note: Running this code you should either use tensorflow-gpu or use tensorflow-cpu.
+Note: You can either use tensorflow-gpu or tensorflow-cpu to run this code.

-The dataset will be published later
+The dataset will be published later.

 ## How to run